prologic/statico/test/rtest/content/articles/2015-05-27-the-art-of-war.md

 ---
 layout: article
-title: jspm Javascript Pattern Matching
+title: The art of war
 date: 2015-05-27
 author: Ossama Edbali
 summary: A beautiful page